Egypt opposition in muddle over call to oust Mursi

 OUTRAGE

-The statement was issued in reaction to an incident that provoked public outrage in which police were caught on video beating and dragging a naked man during a protest on Friday.
+The statement was issued in reaction to an incident that sparked public outrage in which police were caught on video beating and dragging a naked man during a protest on Friday.

 The man, Hamada Saber, 48, was shown on state television in a police hospital saying protesters had stripped him.
 He later reversed his statement and told a public prosecutor that riot police were responsible for the attack.

-Another activist picked up by police in Cairo's central Tahrir Square on January 25 and later taken unconscious to a hospital died of his wounds on Monday.
+Another activist picked up by police in Cairo's central Tahrir Square on January 25 and later taken unconscious to a hospital died of his wounds on Monday, prompting fresh accusations of police brutality by human rights groups.

 Mohamed el-Gendi, 23, was a member of the Popular Current party.
 Doctors at Hilal hospital said Gendi was in a coma when he died and had suffered brain damage and multiple fractures.